Emeritus Robert B. Daugherty Professor of Agronomy, Department of Agronomy & Horticulture, University of Nebraska–Lincoln

 Kenneth Cassman’s research focuses on ensuring local and global food security while conserving natural resources and protecting environmental quality.
 He has worked on most of the world’s major cropping systems — from humid lowland tropics to the maize-soybean systems in the U.S.’s northern Plains.
 He is best known for his research on crop yield potential, nitrogen use efficiency, ecological intensification and global food security.

-In collaboration with Wageningen University, Cassman co-leads the Global Yield Gap and Water Productivity Atlas, an interactive, map-based web platform developed to estimate exploitable gaps in yield and water productivity for major food crops worldwide.
+In collaboration with Wageningen University, Cassman helped establish the Global Yield Gap and Water Productivity Atlas, an interactive, map-based web platform developed to estimate exploitable gaps in yield and water productivity for major food crops worldwide.
 The project helps farmers, governments, policymakers, foundations, private sector organizations and others identify regions with the greatest potential to sustainably produce more food.

 Cassman has chaired the Independent Science and Partnership Council of the Consultative Group on International Agricultural Research and served as head of UNL’s Department of Agronomy and Horticulture.
 He has also worked with the International Rice Research Institute in the Philippines, was a faculty member at the University of California, Davis, and was a research agronomist in Brazil and Egypt.